Video Link: https://vimeo.com/282203004

-Multivariate analysis indicated that higher Testosterone levels were associated with a significantly lower risk of sudden cardiac arrest for men (odds ratio [OR] = 0.75; 95% CI, 0.58-0.96).
+Multivariate analysis indicated higher Testosterone levels were linked with a substantially lower risk of sudden cardiac arrest for men (odds ratio [OR] = 0.75; 95% CI, 0.58-0.96).

-High ratios of Testosterone to estrogen were associated with considerably reduced risk in men (OR=0.5; 95% CI, 0.4-0.7) but not in women.
+High testosterone to estrogen ratios was related to considerably reduced risk in men (OR=0.5; 95% CI, 0.4-0.7) but not in women.

 “This is the first time it has been reported that there is an association between sex hormone levels and [sudden cardiac arrest],” Chugh said.
 “While these findings need to be confirmed by other studies, they suggest that higher testosterone levels in men may offer protection from sudden cardiac arrest and lower levels of estrogen may protect both men and women.”

-The first paper, published in JAMA, found a significant positive correlation between Testosterone replacement and the likelihood of stroke, myocardial infarction (MI) and death.
+The first study, published in JAMA, uncovered a strong, positive connection between Testosterone therapy and the increased possibility of stroke, myocardial infarction (MI), and death.

-The second study, published in PLoS ONE, correlated Testosterone therapy with a dramatically higher risk of heart disease among older patients and younger men with a history of heart disease.
+The second study, published in PLoS ONE, linked testosterone therapy with a significantly higher risk of heart disease for older and younger men with a history of heart disease.

 However, the PloS study was loaded with flaws.